Roger Lumbala

 Roger Lumbala (born 1958) is an MP in the Democratic Republic of the Congo, representing the Rally of Congolese Democrats and Nationalists.
 He is a former rebel leader who was backed by Uganda during the 1998–2002 Congolese civil war.

-He was arrested in Paris and is suspected of torture and cannibalism.
+He was arrested in Paris, and is suspected of torture and cannibalism.
+He was indicted on 6 November 2023.
+On 28 February 2024, the Paris Court of Appeal confirmed the indictment of Roger Lumbala "for complicity in crimes against humanity."

+On 14 November 2025 he started a hunger strike to protest his ongoing trial over atrocities committed during the Second Congo War in DR Congo.
+Lumbala argued that the French court which judges him does not have legitimacy to try him.